icebert04/icebert04.github.io/_posts/2018-4-20-my-tagaytay-weekend.md

 The 2nd house is mostly for cooking but it can also converted in a guest room.
 But when guests do a "Sleepover".
 They can just lie and sleep on the lanai and enjoy Tagaytay's cool weather.
 There is also a small garden for Frisbee and outdoor games.
 When there is no guests, the garden is used for parking area.

 I normally visit this place whenever I travel alone to my province in Balayan Batangas.
 I go to Tito Ray's house as a Pit Stop.... or should I say like a "**Refueling Stop**"!
+I also asked some advice from my uncle and get some pointers before heading to Batangas.
+It makes travelling much easier and more exciting.

+Tito Ray is just one of the many friends and relatives that I can go and visit in Tagaytay.
+There are a lot more.
+The thing is... a lot of people living in Manila do too have friends and relatives that they can visit during the weekend.
+I encourage you to try this unique method or at least even consider doing it.

+It